base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 ---
-title: 'Create Subscription Payments with Spend Permissions'
+title: 'Create Onchain Subscription Payments with Spend Permissions'
 slug: /create-subscription-payments-with-spend-permissions
 description: Learn how to implement a smart wallet signer for a subscription payment application.
 author: hughescoin